rwdougla/SG20/sources/modules/external/graphical-user-interfaces.md

 _Why is this important?_
 _Why do we want to learn/teach this topic?_

 For some applications a graphical user interface is beneficial.
-However, graphical user inerfaces are not part of the C++ standard and external libaries are needed.
+However, graphical user interfaces are not part of the C++ standard and external libraries are needed.
 We provide generic teaching goals and do not focus on a specific external library.
 Some mentionable libraries are: [Qt](https://www.qt.io/), [Cairo](https://www.cairographics.org/), and [wxWidgets](https://www.wxwidgets.org/).

 ### Topic introduction